Azure/aksArc/eval/steps/1_AKSHCI_Azure.md

 ![Architecture diagram for AKS on Azure Stack HCI in Azure](/eval/media/nested_virt_arch_ga2.png "Architecture diagram for AKS on Azure Stack HCI in Azure")

 The outer box represents the Azure Resource Group, which will contain all of the artifacts deployed in Azure, including the virtual machine itself, and accompaying network adapter, storage and so on.
-You'll deploy an Azure VM running Windows Server 2019 Datacenter.
+You'll deploy an Azure VM running Windows Server 2019 or 2022 Datacenter.
 Once deployed, you'll perform some host configuration, and then begin to deploy the other key components.
 Firstly, on the left hand side, you'll deploy the management cluster.
 This provides the the core orchestration mechanism and interface for deploying and managing one or more target clusters, which are shown on the right of the diagram.
 These target, or workload clusters contain worker nodes and are where application workloads run.
 These are managed by a management cluster.
 If you're interested in learning more about the building blocks of the Kubernetes infrastructure, you can [read more here](https://docs.microsoft.com/en-us/azure-stack/aks-hci/kubernetes-concepts "Kubernetes core concepts for Azure Kubernetes Service on Azure Stack HCI").

 *******************************************************************************************************

 Important Note
 -----------
-The steps outlined in this evaluation guide are **specific to running inside an Azure VM**, running a single Windows Server 2019 OS, without a domain environment configured.
+The steps outlined in this evaluation guide are **specific to running inside an Azure VM**, running a single Windows Server 2019 or 2022 OS, without a domain environment configured.
 If you plan to use these steps in an alternative environment, such as one nested/physical on-premises, or in a domain-joined environment, the steps may differ and certain procedures may not work.
 If that is the case, please refer to the [official documentation to deploy AKS on Azure Stack HCI](https://docs.microsoft.com/en-us/azure-stack/aks-hci/ "official documentation to deploy AKS on Azure Stack HCI").

 *******************************************************************************************************